 - Step two is to figure out your Bracket to Bracket measurement.
 You do this by measuring where your rod brackets (or track) are to be hung.
 If you are able to go outside the window frame where the fabric can stack back when the drapes are open, all the better.
 (We like to go “high and wide” with our draperies!)
 For this example lets say that the bracket to bracket is 65″.

 - Step three is where the math starts happening…multiply your bracket to bracket number by the fullness amount.
 For most pleated drapes you need 2.5-3 times the fullness.
 For flat panels gathered on rings or grommets, 2 times the fullness will do.
 Rod pockets are usually 1.5-2 times fullness.
 65″ x 2 = 130″

 - Divide the number from step 3 by the width of the fabric you are using (most are 54″) and you will get how many widths of fabric you need to make the finished panel.
 Just a note – if you are between numbers always round up!
 130/54 = 2.41 – so 3 widths are needed.
 (Which means each panel will be made up of a width and a half of fabric!)

 - Now we figure length.
 As I said before, we prefer drapes to hang “high and wide” whenever possible.
 Measure from where the rod is going to hang above the window, to where you want to the curtains to end.
 For this example lets say we want the curtains to finish 93″ long.

-- Take the length measurement and add 14″ to allow for top and bottom hems.
+- Take the length measurement and add 16″ to allow for top and bottom hems.
 We call this the cut length.
 You may also have to take into consideration the pattern repeat of the fabric you have chosen.
-(This is a bit more advanced so feel free to bring the info you have gathered so far and we’ll help you from here!)
+(This is a bit more advanced so you may want to talk to your workroom, or take our Curtain Making Class!)
 93 + 14 = 107″ cut length.